-FOREIGN SECURITIES - Investments in short-term, fixed income and equity securities include investments in foreign financial instruments.
+FOREIGN SECURITIES - Investments in short-term, fixed income, equity, and real estate securities include investments in foreign financial instruments.

 Such investments are subject to the risks normally associated with foreign investing, such as changes in foreign currency exchange rates, decreased liquidity, increased market volatility, and government instability.